Flow-Scanner/lightning-flow-scanner-cli/README.md

 - Workflows have read and write permissions in the repository.
 - Allow GitHub Actions to create and approve pull requests.

+**Privacy:** Zero user data collected.
+All processing is client-side.
+→ See Data Handling in our [Security Policy](https://github.com/Flow-Scanner/lightning-flow-scanner-vsx?tab=security-ov-file).

 ### Run On Pull Requests

 `on:pull_request` will trigger Flow Scanner to scan changed flow files every time a pull request is opened.